 As the planets orbit the Sun, most are themselves orbited by satellites.
-Jupiter, Saturn, Uranus, and Neptune have large families of 63, 60, 27, and 13 clearly identified moons, respectively.\ Mars has 2, Earth has 1, while Venus and Mercury have none.
-Even some of the dwarf planets have moons.
-Pluto has 3 and Eris has 1.
+Jupiter, Saturn, Uranus, and Neptune have large families of 63, 61, 27, and 13 moons, respectively, discovered to date.
+Mars has 2, Earth has 1, while Venus and Mercury have none.
+Some of the dwarf planets also have moons: Pluto has 4 and Eris has 1.
+Some of these satellites are just a few kilometers in size and very difficult to detect, but others are so large that they would be termed planets or dwarf planets if they orbited the Sun themselves.